Jon Moxley: Feuds with Seth Rollins and Bray Wyatt (2014–2015)

 After consecutive losses to Wyatt at Survivor Series on November 23 and TLC: Tables, Ladders & Chairs on December 14, Ambrose defeated Wyatt in a Boot Camp Match at Tribute to the Troops, before losing to Wyatt yet again in a Miracle on 34th Street Fight on the December 22 episode of Raw.
 The feud between the two concluded when Wyatt defeated Ambrose in an ambulance match on the January 5, 2015, episode of Raw.
-At the Royal Rumble on January 25, Ambrose participated in the Royal Rumble match, but was eliminated by Big Show and Kane.
-Ambrose then began a feud with Intercontinental Champion Bad News Barrett.
-He failed to win the championship from Barrett at Fastlane on February 22 and WrestleMania 31 on March 29.
-Ambrose defeated Luke Harper at Extreme Rules in a Chicago Street Fight on April 26, his first singles victory on a pay-per-view event since The Shield split up.
-The following night on Raw, Ambrose competed in the 2015 King of the Ring tournament, but was disqualified from the competition during his quarterfinal match with Sheamus, after interference from Dolph Ziggler.
+He failed to win the WWE Intercontinental Championship from Wade Barrett at Fastlane on February 22 and WrestleMania 31 on March 29.